xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 Also, more strange ...

 * The minimal set of the primes > 15 in base *b* = 15 has 1284 elements, the largest of which has only 157 digits.
+* The minimal set of the primes > 18 in base *b* = 18 has only 549 elements, but the largest of which has 6271 digits!
 * The minimal set of the primes > 14 in base *b* = 14 has only 650 elements, but the largest of which has 19699 digits!

 And the finale ...